futoin/specs/draft/ftn8_security_concept.md

 ### 2.5.2.
 Auth by Challenge-Response Authentication

 * Client requests session auth random token and salt from Service/AuthService
-* Service generates random token, stores in session and sends to Client
+* Service generates random token, stores in session and sends it with salt to Client
 * Client hashes its password with salt
 * Client generates HMAC of random token using hash above ** Potential vulnerability as hash can be deduces, followed by password being exposed